 From its beginning, art was always on the side of the explorers and adventures in life.
 Exploring life, questioning accepted values, and aiming to bring forward new points of view on the world around us, artists and authors often went hand in hand.
 Many of the art movements, especially in the period of the rise of Abstract art, needed critics and philosophers, to help with the use of the written language the spreading of new art trends and philosophies.

-The list that follows, is comprised of some of the capital art history books, and some, not so known, but the choice was made with the focus on presenting books that cover topics concerning curating, design, history of art, and influential books that helped with the development of today’s theory.
-Please continue reading, to find out our pick of ten art history books you must read.
+The list that follows is comprised of some of the capital art history books, and some, not so known, but the choice was made with the focus on presenting books that cover topics concerning curating, design, history of art, and influential books that helped with the development of today’s theory.

 One of the last surviving members of the futurist generation, Bruno Munari’s Design as Art is an illustrated journey into the artistic possibilities of modern design.
 One of the most influential and inspirational designers of all time, Munari’s ideas about design helped to develop and promote this form of expression.
 A highly entertaining book, it offers an insight into Munari’s ideas about visual, graphic, and industrial design.
 Made up of short essays, the book confronts the reader to think about the functionality of design and its relationship to the many different objects that we are confronted with every day.